-In practicing these values, Gavilan College as federally designated Hispanic Serving Institution has a strong commitment to contributing to the Chancellors Office's Vision for Student Success goals of reducing statewide equity gaps among traditionally underrepresent groups.
-Latinos have been identified as one of the student groups that are less likely to reach a defined end goal such as a degree, certificate, or transfer.
+In practicing these values, Gavilan College, as a federally designated Hispanic Serving Institution, has a strong commitment to contributing to the Chancellors Office's Vision for Student Success goals of reducing statewide equity gaps among traditionally underrepresent groups.
+Latinos have been identified as one of the student groups that is less likely to reach a defined end goal such as a degree, certificate, or transfer.
 As a Hispanic Serving Institution, Gavilan College is making a concerted effort to meet the goals of the Vision for Success.
 Furthermore, Gavilan College is committed to acknowledging and addressing local inequity gaps.

-The equity plan is based on 2017-18 is the baseline year for all of the SEA metrics with the exception of metric 620SW (All Students Who Transferred to a Postsecondary Institution) which has a baseline year of 2016-17 due to the lack of complete transfer data for 2017-18 at this point in time.
-The data is as it appears in the Community College Chancellor's Office NOVA system in which the report must be submitted complete with required goals and baseline data.
-The following charts shows the results of the new disproportionate impact study and the appropriate goals as indicated by the California Community College Chancellors Office.
+The equity plan is based on 2017-18,the baseline year for all of the SEA metrics with the exception of metric 620SW (All Students Who Transferred to a Postsecondary Institution), which has a baseline year of 2016-17 due to the lack of complete transfer data for 2017-18 at this point in time.
+The data used is that which appears in the Community College Chancellor's Office NOVA system and will submitted with the narrative, which reflects goals and activities' following charts shows the results of the new https://foundationccc.org/Portals/0/Documents/Vision/VisionForSuccess web 2019.pdf